 Overall, Rye Lane is a joyous celebration of South London, a triumph for Black British romantic comedy and one of the cutest love stories you'll see on screen this year – go and see it now.

-Rye Lane is out now in UK cinemas.
+Rye Lane is available to watch now on Disney+ in the UK.

 You Might Also Like